North Dakota Family Court Records

 Are Family Court Records Public in North Dakota State?

-Family court records like any other, are generally accessible by the public in keeping with the commitment of the judiciary to transparency and accountability to its citizens.
+Family court records are generally accessible by the public in keeping with the commitment of the judiciary to transparency and accountability to its citizens.
 A few exceptions however do exist by law, or court order:

 - Juvenile cases,